ROMVoid95/Destiny-2-Discord-Bot/README.md

 > Currently **ForgeBot**
 ---

 As the name states, is a Discord bot built around Bungie's Destiny 2 game.
 It started off as a very simple bot that assigned roles to members in the [DESTINY 2 LFG](https://discord.gg/2Bxnjsv) Discord based off the amount off raid clears they had.
-After the initial developer no longer wanted to maintain the code for the seasonal changing game, I threw my hat in (having no prior coding experience) and insisted that I be allowed to update the bot.
+The bot has been rewritten from Discord4J and now uses JDA.
+The code is probably horrific to look at but it will be slowly rewritten as my programming knowledge grows.

 A few months later the bot has expanded in functionality, thanks to a few helping hands.
 Currently the features are: